 Public hearings are a formal process to solicit public comment on specific plans being considered by LSMPO.
+In the event of an emergency (such as the COVID-19 pandemic), public hearings may be held using a digital platform to solicit public comments and will be recorded.
 As a formal setting for citizen input, public hearings are recorded and summarized for the record.
-A summary of comments are provided to LSMPO Board members, prior to Board action.
+A summary of comments is provided to LSMPO Board members, prior to Board action.
 Maps and other visualization tools are displayed at public hearings to present information in a visual way.